 ASC 320 "Investments-Debt and Equity Securities" ("ASC 320") and SEC guidance on other than temporary impairments of certain investments in equity securities requires an evaluation to determine if the decline in fair value of an investment is either temporary or other than temporary.
 Unless evidence exists to support a realizable value equal to or greater than the carrying cost of the investment, an other than temporary impairment should be recorded.
 At each reporting period we assess our investment in Videocon to determine if a decline that is other than temporary has occurred.
 In evaluating our investment in Videocon at October 31, 2011, we determined that based on both the duration and the continuing magnitude of the market price decline compared to the carrying cost basis of approximately \$7,105,000, and the uncertainty of its recovery, a write-down of the investment of approximately \$1,723,000 should be recorded as of October 31, 2011, and a new cost basis of approximately \$5,382,000 should be established.
+In evaluating our investment in Videocon at July 31, 2012, we determined that, based on both the duration and the magnitude of the market price decline compared to the revised cost basis, a write down of the investment as of July 31, 2011 is not required.

-The fair value of investment in Videocon as of April 30, 2012 and October 31, 2011, and the unrealized loss for the six-month period ended April 30, 2012, are as follows:
+The fair value of investment in Videocon as of July 31, 2012 and October 31, 2011, and the unrealized loss for the nine-month period ended July 31, 2012, are as follows:

-Investment in
+Investment in Videocon

-Videocon

 Fair Value as of October 31, 2011 \$ 5,382,051

-Unrealized loss (517,562)
+Unrealized loss (779,334)

-Fair Value as of April 30, 2012 \$ 4,864,489
+Fair Value as of July 31, 2012 \$ 4,602,717